3 Ways to Stop People Pleasing by Honoring Your Needs

 “I need to finish my own work first.”

-Notice how none of these attack anyone.
-You’re not blaming.
-You’re not making excuses.
+Notice how you’re not blaming or making excuses.
 You’re simply owning your experience and your needs.

 This is the skill most people pleasers were never taught.